ishakarki/MyCloset/checkpoints/Homework3.md

   - after 30 minutes of inactivity, the site will return to login in page
   - After learning more about the login system, we managed to get ahead and implement our login right away (instead of waiting for the next homework deadline).
   - database connection works for signing in (also show that our backend connection work)
+  - if the user try to access the main page without logging in, it will take the user back to login
   - account table is set up in phpMyAdmin, containing the user informations (firstname, lastname, username, and password)
 - Classes & Inheritance around 70% done
   - There were a few modification with our classes, outside of the clothing, closet, and generator classes, we concluded that we needed to implemented a few child classes that inherit from the clothing classes, that is a bottom class, top class, onepiece class, and sweater class.
 We decided this was necessary because having these classes will help us differentiate between different type of clothing.
-For this reason there was a bit of a delay in finishing our writing up our classes, as a result we are delayed in finalizing our classes.
+For this reason there was a bit of a delay in finishing our writing up our classes.
   - Classes we have done so far:
     - Clothing Class: has get method to return information (type, color, temp, pattern, occasion, file tile) ![screenshot of clothing class](screenshots/clothingclass.png)
     - Clothing Subclasses: Bottoms, Tops, Onepieces, Sweaters